-Tsvetanka Palovska asked about the production of new drugs and how law enforcement deal with this.
-A major issue in forensic drugs analysis in recent years has been the analysis of ‘new psychoactive substances’, previously known as ‘legal highs’.
+Related to these questions, a major issue in forensic drugs analysis in recent years has been the analysis of ‘new psychoactive substances’, previously known as ‘legal highs’.
 These terms refer to chemicals that used to be legal, but produced similar effects to illegal drugs such as cannabis, amphetamines and cocaine.
 These were produced with the aim of avoiding the laws controlling the use of illicit substances, which in the UK is the Misuse of Drugs Act (1971).
 For example, synthetic cannabinoids are a group of chemical compounds that mimic the effects of cannabis.
 This is because they are synthesised to have structures that allow them to bind to the body’s cannabinoid receptors.
 The drugs originated in the late 1980s to early 1990s, by chemists who understood how these receptors were bound by the active ingredient of the cannabis plant, ∆9-tetrahydrocannabinol (∆9-THC), which produces the ‘high’ associated with this drug.
 Synthetic cannabinoids were therefore produced to imitate this effect, by binding the cannabinoid receptors in a similar way.
 The use of these substances increased hugely in the last decade or so, particularly in Europe, as the chemicals involved were not controlled or regulated by law.
 In addition to this, very often as forensic drug analysts became familiar with the chemical structure and nature of one legal high, and therefore were able to test for it, the drug producers would adjust the chemical structure of the substances slightly so that the drug’s effect remained the same but the chemical was undetectable in standard drug screening tests.
 This, in combination with a rise in incidents of poisoning and the number of fatalities, led to an increasing need to regulate these drugs.

 Controlling these substances has been very difficult around the world, as no countries had laws to regulate them.
 However, in the UK, this changed in 2016, when the Psychoactive Substances Act came into force.
 This law is a blanket ban on the production, distribution, sale and supply of these substances, and these activities are now punishable by up to seven years in prison.
 Legal highs are added into the list of banned substances as they are discovered, after forensic drug analysts have determined the chemical structure of the substance, and the health risk posed by the compounds has been assessed.
 However, our pharmacological understanding of these substances is still very limited, and this has slowed progress in identifying new psychoactive substances.
 New substitutes for legal highs evolve at such a rapid pace that is difficult for the authorities to keep up with, and the drug producers are generally always ahead of the law.
-If you would like to read more about legal highs, this BBC article gives some more information about them , and this article discusses the introduction of the Psychoactive Substances Act in 2016.
+If you would like to read more about legal highs, this BBC article gives some more information about them and this article discusses the introduction of the Psychoactive Substances Act in 2016.

 All that remains now is to say that I hope you enjoy the rest of the material in Week 6.
-The video revealing what really happened will be made available at the end of the week, and we are asking you to vote for whether you think Mr Ward is guilty or not guilty.
+The video revealing what really happened will be made available at 16:15 GMT this Friday, 16th October, and we are asking you to vote up to 16:00 BST on Friday for whether you think Mr Ward is guilty or not guilty.
 We really hope you will take the time to vote, and we would love to see lots of responses.
 I would also encourage you to vote according to your analysis of the evidence, and not on your gut feeling.
-This week we have been looking at a logical system for bringing together evidence, analysing it and thinking carefully about what it means from a scientific point of view.
+This week we have been looking at a logical system for bringing together evidence and analysing it and thinking carefully about what it means from a scientific point of view.
 You should therefore focus on the science, work through it all logically and base your decision solely on what the evidence tells you.

 © University of Strathclyde